GameDevNoOne/Rouge-Like/README.md

 # Rouge-Like
-A Rouge-Like Shooter game I'll try to make in 6 months.
+A Rouge-Like Shooter game I'll try to make in 12 months.

 The actual repo for the Rouge-Like game.

+**NOTICE**
+***The development of the game has been temporeraly suspended and paused, I will be moving on to different projects in the meantime and will use this time to catch up with devlogs.
+Thank you for your understanding
+NoOne***

 I am not very good at keeping things clean.